cbdefontenay/freyr/README.md

  ## Why the name Freyr?

- Freyr is the norse god of fertility and prosperity, as should your UI and app be.
+Freyr is the norse god of fertility and prosperity and is known for his beauty.
+Your Dioxus app should also look good.

 ```bash
 cargo add freyr